Keeping OTT Content Secure: Tokens and DRM

 Tokens

-There are different approaches to achieve this.
+There are different approaches to achieving this.
 One is to generate a random token on the server for the authenticated client, save it as a hidden same-site cookie, and use this cookie to validate every content request.
-This prevents the user from illegitimately sharing the content, as it will lacks the corresponding valid token.
+This prevents the user from illegitimately sharing the content, as it will lack the corresponding valid token.

-Another approach is attaching a token ID (usually a hash) to the URL of the content.
-This allows the server to quickly detect if a request is coming from a legitimate client or not.
+Another approach is to attach a token ID (usually a hash) to the URL of the content.
+This allows the server to detect if a request is coming from a legitimate client.

-While these approaches generally work well for web services in general, they are not really a good fit when it comes to the high stakes that exist in OTT media delivery.
-As so, the industry relies on a robust and mature licensing system known as Digital Rights Management (DRM).
+While these approaches generally work well for web services, they are not a good fit for the high stakes of OTT media delivery.
+As such, the industry relies on a robust and mature licensing system known as Digital Rights Management (DRM).

 DRM